Tweet of the Day: NaNoWriMo Hath Started!

 “The relevance?
 The relevance is that you failed, commander.
-You failed to detect a massive Cerberus force to grown under your nose.
-You failed to stop it from launching an rebellion in a key world in the Terminus systems which cost nearly five hundred Alliance lives and countless more lives of the people of Chav?
+You failed to detect a massive Cerberus force growing under your nose.
+You failed to stop it from launching a rebellion in a key world in the Terminus systems which cost nearly five hundred Alliance lives and countless more lives of the people of Chav?
 So, I ask again, what exactly were you doing out there, commander?”

 Minister Cele spoke up in a deep and clear voice, “Minister, he and my daughter were saving lives.”